danielfellman/danielfellman.github.io/_pages/projects.md

 author_profile: true
 ---

-### Here I will provide you with a set of cool projects I have been working on over the past years!
+### Here I will provide you with a set of cool projects I have been working on
 * [Examining the effects of cognitive training using Bayesian statistics](https://danielfellman.github.io/projects/bayes)